elmasse/nextein-www/posts/guides/01-getting-started.md

 This is the content of the first post.
 Hello there!
 ```

-Now taht we have our `/pages/index.js` component, the `/posts/my-post.md` content and the root config `next.config.js`, we are ready to start our dev server rigth away.
+Now that we have our `/pages/index.js` component, the `/posts/my-post.md` content and the root config `next.config.js`, we are ready to start our dev server rigth away.
 To do so, we need to edit the `package.json` file and add the following to the `scripts` section:

 ```json
 {